lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 }
 ```

-The usage of the `using`-keyword, ensures that the activity will be stopped automatically.
+The usage of the `using`-keyword ensures that the activity is stopped automatically.
-The exception is being caught to set specific tags on the activity.
-These tags are propagated to the exporter, and any failures will be marked as failed traces in most exporter tools.
+Any exceptions are caught to set specific tags on the activity.
+These tags are propagated to the exporter, and any failures are marked as failed traces in most exporter tools.

 ## Connecting traces and logs